 Decrease (dec): Insert hook into front loop only of next two stitches, yarn under, pull through, you will have two loops on the hook.
 Yarn under and pull through both loops on the hook.

 Back loop Slip stitch (blsl): Insert hook into the back loop only of the stitch, yarn under, pull through both stitch and loop on hook.

 1 rnd 6sc in a magic ring

 3 rnd 12sc

 4 rnd 6dec Total 6sts

-- Use the remaining tail from the begining of the yarn to add outside of the cherry, creating a peduncle.
+• Use the remaining tail from the beginning of the yarn to add outside of the cherry, creating a peduncle.

 5 rnd FL 6inc Total 12sts